EEN421/EEN421.github.io/_posts/Deploy-Defender-for-Cloud-Apps-MDCA-and-Block-Unwanted-Applications.md

 - &#128268; Onboard a Device to Defender for Endpoint.
 - &#x2714; Confirm our Defender for Endpoint AV Configuration pre-requisites _without Intune, SCCM, or GPO_ (**spoiler alert:** it's powershell).
 - &#x1F6AB;	 Un-sanction an Unwanted Application.
-- &#x1F6A7;	 Un-sanction an unwanted Application on your Firewall.
+- &#x1F6A7;	 Un-sanction an unwanted Application on your Firewall (for devices that don't support the MDE agent).
 - &#128161; Ian's Insights.

 <br/>